3xionDev/n-docs/file_guide.md

 This section defines the files of the game, as well as their function.

 # Main Files
 .gitignore - Like its name, you should ignore this file.
-It only serves to specify which files that the Git backup system shouldn't back up.
+It only serves to specify which files that the Git backup system shouldn't back up. \n
 LICENSE - The GNU General Public License.
 Specifies freedom to copy, modify, and reproduce the original files.
 README.md - Landgreen's minimal description of n-gon.
 README files contain necessary information about the project that the end user should know.
 Favicon.ico - The icon that appears in the page's tab.